Why You Should Turn Your Followers Into A Community & How to Get Started

 • Good customer service

-• Customizability and optimized for the user
+• Customizability and optimization for the user

 • Something with all-in-one capabilities (email services, video hosting etc.)